supersimplesuper/docs/website/docs/hiring/how_we_hire/index.md

 ## The two sets of criteria we look at

 First, it’s important to understand that when we hire we don’t just look at your skills.
 If you’re a developer and have a deep understanding of Elixir, that’s great, but that's only half of the puzzle.
-Along with Elixir skills that match the kind of work we do, we also look for what could be described as a "culture" fit.
-We kind of despise the word culture as it doesn't quite capture what we're looking for but it will do as a stand in until we can think of a better word.
+Along with Elixir skills that match the kind of work we do, we also look for what could be described as a "culture" fit (we kind of despise the word culture as it doesn't quite capture what we're looking for but it will do as a stand in until we can think of a better word)

 ### The "culture" interview

-We call it culture at SuperAPI because that’s the easiest shortcut to getting at what we’re talking about.
-Basically what it means is that we’re looking for people that have a certain set of characteristics that meant we loved working with them.
-Obviously, this list could be much larger but we’ve distilled it down to the following:
+When we do the culture interview we’re looking for people that have a certain set of characteristics.
+These characteristics are built up from those we've noticed in each other and with people that we've loved working with in the past.
+They are:

 - **Optimism** - kindness, thoughtfulness and a sense that the glass is always at least half full.
 - **Curious intelligence** - learning for the sake of learning, a curiosity towards new things.